tsherif/space-shooter.c/README.md

 -----------
 `space-shooter.c` is a cross-platform, top-down 2D space shooter written in standard C11 using only system libraries (with system libraries defined as anything included in the C standard library or supported operating systems). `space-shooter.c` has been tested on Windows 10 and Ubuntu Linux 16.04.
 This project drew heavy inspiration from [Handmade Hero](https://handmadehero.org/) and [pacman.c](https://github.com/floooh/pacman.c).

+The design and architecture of `space-shooter.c` is described [here](./ARCHITECTURE.md) [WIP].

 ### Caveat
-I am not a professional game developer, nor a professional C programmer, so the code may be unconventional or sub-optimal in many ways.
+I am not a professional game developer, nor a professional C programmer, so the design may be unconventional or sub-optimal in many ways.
 Happy to take feedback from any pros out there!

 Building
 --------